Current as of: December 30, 2024 - 11:21

 Thingvellir, Geysir, Gullfoss

-Today we drive inland to Thingvellir, where the world’s first democratic parliament took place – the area became the first Icelandic national park in 1928 and a Unesco World Heritage site in 2004.
+After our welcome briefing, in which we meet the tour leader and discuss the adventures ahead, we drive inland to Thingvellir, where the world’s first democratic parliament took place – the area became the first Icelandic national park in 1928 and a World Heritage site in 2004.
 Sitting right on top of a major fault line, it is the best place in Iceland to see the continental drift – the movement of the Eurasian and North American tectonic plates.
 Here they are pulling the earth apart as they inch away from each other, causing the land between to subside.
 Not surprisingly, the area abounds with waterfalls, immense fissures and the largest lake in the country.
 We then carry on to see the world-renowned geysers.
 The most reliable eruption comes every five to 10 minutes from the 98ft (30m) Strokkur geyser.
 To round off the day, we drive a short distance to Gullfoss, a huge waterfall in a 230ft (70m) deep canyon forged by the Hvita River (White River).

 Meals included: Breakfast